bairblog/bairblog.github.io/README.md

   - Any images in the `assets` and/or `static/blog` folders that you added.

   See the [corresponding subsection on setting permissions](#setting-permissions).

+**TODO add instructions on how to manage potential merging issues?**

 ## Push to the Server